-I’ve been fortunate enough to be able travel the world and experience many of the wonders it has to offer.
+I’ve been fortunate enough to be able to travel the world and experience many of its wonders.

-However, my travels have also shown me the ugly reality of poverty and social injustice on this planet firsthand.
+However, my travels have also shown me firsthand the ugly reality of poverty and social injustice on this planet.

 For this reason, I decided last year that I needed to do something more meaningful with my travels.
-I wasn’t sure how to find an organization that would merge my love for adventure travel with philanthropy, until one evening, when my friend Ben invited my partner Raul and me to happy hour in San Francisco’s Castro district.
+I wasn’t sure how to find an organization that would merge my love for adventure travel with philanthropy.
+However, one evening, my friend, Ben invited my partner, Raul and I to happy hour in San Francisco’s Castro district.

-After a couple of drinks, Ben told us that he was on the board of a nonprofit organization named Chooda, which organized a yearly fundraising bike ride in Zambia.
-He also mentioned that the funds collected from the bike ride go directly to three fantastic nonprofit organizations doing remarkable work in this part of the world, ranging from economic empowerment of women and girls, to providing treatment and education for those affected by the HIV pandemic.
+After a couple of drinks, Ben told us that he served on the Board for Chooda, a nonprofit organization, which organized a yearly fundraising bike ride in Zambia.
+The funds collected from the bike ride go directly to three fantastic nonprofit organizations doing remarkable work in this part of the world, ranging from the economic empowerment of women and girls, to providing treatment and education for those affected by the HIV pandemic.